um1ya2/um1ya2/README.md

 - 👋 Hi, I’m @um1ya2
 - 👀 I’m interested in Web develobing, Cyber and AI
-- 🌱 I’m currently learning angular
+- 🌱 I’m currently learning angular and web developing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - 😄 Pronouns: ...